conley31/MyCritic/README.md

 ## Running The server
 1. Start the Redis caching server `redis-server`
-2. Start the node server `npm start`
+2. Start the node server `sudo npm start`
 3. In your browser, navigate to `localhost:8080`

 ## Additional Info